GRAINS-Wheat, corn continue to fall on Ukrainian export optimism

 "We’re going to be watching the weather very close," said Don Roose, president of U.S. Commodities.
 "If you run into weather problems, you put risk premium in very quick."

-(Reporting by Christopher Walljasper; Additional reporting by Gus Trompiz in Paris, Hallie Gu and Dominique Patton in Beijing; Editing by David Holmes)
+(Reporting by Christopher Walljasper; Additional reporting by Gus Trompiz in Paris, Hallie Gu and Dominique Patton in Beijing; Editing by David Holmes and David Gregorio)

 ((Christopher.Walljasper@thomsonreuters.com; 1 630 269 3072; Reuters Messaging: christopher.walljasper.thomsonreuters.com@reuters.net))